Direct loading of a Sr magneto-optical trap from a thermal atomic beam: Experimental setup

-The atomic beam passes through a $5\,\mathrm{mm}$ diameter aperture, which is positioned to prevent Sr deposition on the side walls of the glass cell and thereby maintain transmission of the trapping light (the inner surface of the end of the glass cell is coated with metallic Sr).
-The distance from the oven to the aperture is $140\,\mathrm{mm}$.
 To determine the atomic beam flux, we shine a probe beam at $461\,\mathrm{nm}$ orthogonal to the atomic beam axis just after the aperture [Fig.~\ref{fig:absorption} (a)].
 Figure~\ref{fig:absorption} (b) shows the optical density obtained from the absorption spectrum at an oven temperature of $455\,\mathrm{{}^\circ C}$.
 The atomic beam intensity derived from this optical density is shown in Fig.~\ref{fig:apparatus_results} (see Appendix~B).
 The agreement between the theoretical and experimental values shown in Fig.~\ref{fig:apparatus_results} indicates that the experiment was conducted in the Knudsen regime, where no collisions occur inside the capillary tubes.